-8.1 Formal Complaint
+7.1 Formal Complaint

-The Complainant should make a formal complaint in writing to the Principal.
-The complaint should be signed and dated and confined to the precise details of the allegation(s), including any dates and the names of witnesses where possible.
+The Complainant should make a formal complaint in writing to the Principal.6 The complaint should be signed and dated and confined to the precise details of the allegation(s), including their dates and the names of witnesses where possible.

-The Respondent will be notified in writing that an allegation of harassment or sexual harassment has been made against them.
-The Respondent will be given a copy of the Complainant's statement and a copy this Policy.
-The Respondent will be advised that they will be afforded a fair opportunity to respond to the allegation(s).
+The Respondent will be notified in writing that an allegation of bullying has been made against them.
+The Respondent will be given a copy of the Complainant's statement and a copy this policy and will be advised that they will be afforded a fair opportunity to respond to the allegation(s).